Flesh and Fantasy: Production

-John Garfield was originally signed for the segment, but changed his mind.
-He was replaced by Universal contract star Alan Curtis in his role intended to begin with a half-hour sequence concerning an escaped killer who finds refuge with a farmer (Frank Craven) and his blind daughter (Gloria Jean).
-This sequence ended with a spectacular storm scene, staged by director Duvivier and photographer Paul Ivano, in which the enraged killer races after the blind girl.
-The forces of nature spare the girl but strike down the killer.
-The preview audience raved about this scene, but Universal removed it and shelved it.
-(The very end of the deleted scene survives in the final print: the killer's body washes up on shore.)
-To replace the missing footage the studio connected the remaining three segments with new footage of humorist Robert Benchley.
+The deleted segment ended with a spectacular storm scene in which the enraged killer races after the girl.
+Preview audience reacted positively to the scene, but Universal removed and shelved it.
+The end of the deleted scene survives in the final print, in which the killer's body is shown reaching the shore.
+To replace the excised footage, the studio connected the remaining three segments with scenes featuring humorist Robert Benchley.

-Not wanting to waste the Jean-Curtis footage Universal hired screenwriter Roy Chanslor to come up with additional material and Reginald LeBorg to direct a few new scenes, so that the segment could be released as a separate feature film.
-The studio insisted upon "framing" scenes wherein the refugee is shown to be innocent of the crimes for which he has been imprisoned, and which allowed a happy ending.
-The completed film was finally released in 1944 as Destiny.
+Universal hired screenwriter Roy Chanslor to devise additional material and Reginald LeBorg to direct several new scenes so that the removed segment could be released as a separate feature film.
+The studio demanded new framing sequences to depict the refugee as innocent of the crimes for which he has been imprisoned and to provide a happy ending.
+The completed film was released in 1944 as Destiny.